yigityuce/N2MS/Languages/Java/Core/README.md

 ## Non-Access Modifiers
 * static
-  * Local variables cannot be declared static
+  * Local variables cannot be declared static.
   * Method/Variable of the instance that static method belongs to can not be used within the static method.
 * final
-  * final variable means its value can not be changed
+  * final variable means its value can not be changed.
-  * final method cannot be overrided at subclasses
+  * final method cannot be overrided at subclasses.
-  * final class cannot be a parent class
+  * final class cannot be a parent class.
 * abstract
   * abstract class
-    * connot be instantiated
+    * connot be instantiated.
-    * cannot be final
+    * cannot be final.
+    * can contain method with body.
-    * can contain constructor and static methods
+    * can contain constructor and static methods.
-    * can contain overloaded abstract methods
+    * can contain overloaded abstract methods.
   * abstract method
-    * does not contain body, must be implemented at subclass
+    * does not contain body, must be implemented at subclass.
-    * connot be declared in non abstract class
+    * connot be declared in non abstract class.
-    * cannot be final, private, static
+    * cannot be final, private, static.
-    *
 * synchronized
-  * synchronized method can be accessible from just one thread at a time
+  * synchronized method can be accessible from just one thread at a time.
 * transient
+  * transient variable value doesn't persist when an object is serialized.
 * volatile
+  * tells the compiler that the volatile variable can be changed unexpectedly by other parts of your program.